Budibase/website/content/blog/tutorials/rest-api-gui.md

 ![REST API Key](https://res.cloudinary.com/daog6scxm/image/upload/v1665484179/cms/06_l4rxyr.webp "REST API Key")

 Since these two headers are global, you can just add them on the main Data Source page.
 This loads them in all of your queries.

+Take a look at our in-depth guide to [https://budibase.com/blog/tutorials/rest-api-authentication/](https://budibase.com/blog/tutorials/rest-api-authentication/).

 Now let’s create our queries.
 Since the actual query data is added on the front end, by your users, we just need one query for each of the methods you use.
 In our demo we just use GET and POST, so we need two queries.